Welcome to the Adaptive Services Office!

 Information and Technical Assistance on the Americans with Disabilities Act

 For More Information:

-Contact the Adaptive Resource Center at (239) 280-1654 or by email at: firstname.lastname@example.org.
-The Adaptive Resource Center office is located on the second floor of the Bob Thomas Student Union Building, Office 2027.
-The Adaptive Technology Learning Lab is located on the second floor of the Canizaro Library, Room 234.
+Contact the Adaptive Services Office at (239) 280-1654 or by email at: firstname.lastname@example.org.
+The Adaptive Services Office and Adaptive Technology Learning Lab are located on the first floor of the Bob Thomas Student Union Building, Offices 1071 and 1073.

 Sharon O'Reilly, LCSW